History of Harper College

-In 2013, The College broke ground on $38 million renovation of the Engineering and Technology Center.
+In 2013, the College broke ground on $38 million renovations of the Engineering and Technology Center.
 The project includes new state of the art classrooms for career and technical programs and expanded facilities for Harper's innovative Advanced Manufacturing Program.
-The College also broke ground on the $46 million renovation of Building D which includes new lecture halls, general classrooms and student study and commons areas.
+The College also broke ground on the $46 million renovations of Building D which includes new lecture halls, general classrooms and student study and commons areas.

 In 2014, the College relaunched the Northeast Center (NEC) in Prospect Heights as the Harper College Learning and Career Center (LCC) with a target market focus on local community needs, credential programs, wrap-around services and workforce emphasis.

-The College simultaneously launched the Education and Work Center (EWC) in Hanover Park, an unprecedented partnership with Elgin Community College, the Village of Hanover Park, the State of Illinois and the Harper College, Elgin Community College and The Chicago Cook Workforce Partnership.
+The College simultaneously launched the Education and Work Center (EWC) in Hanover Park, an unprecedented partnership with Elgin Community College, the Village of Hanover Park, the State of Illinois and The Chicago Cook Workforce Partnership.
 The EWC offers adult education programs and a full-service Illinois WorkNet® Center for career support.
 Harper College offers classes during the day and Elgin Community College offers evening classes.